Helen M. Berman

-Helen Miriam Berman is a Board of Governors Professor of Chemistry and Chemical Biology at Rutgers University and a former director of the RCSB Protein Data Bank (one of the member organizations of the Worldwide Protein Data Bank).
+Helen Miriam Berman is an American chemist who is a Distinguished Professor of Quantitative and Computational Biology at the USC Dornsife College of Letters, Arts and Sciences.
+She is also a Board of Governors Professor Emerita of Chemistry and Chemical Biology at Rutgers University and a former director of the RCSB Protein Data Bank (one of the member organizations of the Worldwide Protein Data Bank).
 A structural biologist, her work includes structural analysis of protein-nucleic acid complexes, and the role of water in molecular interactions.
 She is also the founder and director of the Nucleic Acid Database, and led the Protein Structure Initiative Structural Genomics Knowledgebase.
+She is a Fellow of the American Academy of Arts and Sciences and Fellow of the National Academy of Sciences.

 Background and education

 Berman was born in Chicago, Illinois, and grew up in Brooklyn, New York.
 Her father, David Bernstein, was a physician and her mother, Dorothy Bernstein (née Skupsky), managed her father's office practice.
 Inspired by her hard-working and scholarly father, she was interested in science as a young girl and planned to become a scientist or doctor.
 Her mother, who was strongly involved in the community and volunteer work, influenced her to be involved in community activities throughout her life.

 During high school, Berman worked in Ingrith Deyrup's laboratory at Barnard College.
 Deyrup encouraged Berman to attend Barnard as an undergraduate.
 While at college, she worked in a Columbia University College of Physicians and Surgeons laboratory with Barbara Low.
 There, Berman learned about crystallography, which would become a lifelong passion.
 She graduated from Barnard with an A.B. in chemistry in 1964.

 Following college, Berman attended the University of Pittsburgh for graduate school, a place she selected because it was the only place in the country with a crystallography department, and one of the few where crystallography was offered as a subject.
 There she worked with George A. Jeffrey on carbohydrate structure, receiving her Ph.D. in 1967.
 Berman remained at the University of Pittsburgh for two more years as a postdoctoral research fellow.